codeispoetry/wp-codespace/README.md

 # WordPress Codespace Dev Environment

-This is a starter kit for a development environment for WordPress in a GitGub [Codepsace](https://github.com/features/codespaces).
+This is a starter kit for a development environment for WordPress in a GitHub [Codespace](https://github.com/features/codespaces).
 Start developing for WordPress right after a single click.

 ## Installation